China: A Century of Revolution

 The trilogy continues with The Mao Years, a look at the next period of modern China’s history: Mao Zedong’s rule, from 1949 to his death in 1976.
 The film begins with the celebrations marking the establishment of the People’s Republic of China, a moment of great hope for millions of Chinese.
 But the quarter-century of Mao’s rule was as turbulent as the decades which preceded it.
 Interludes of relative calm and increased prosperity were interrupted repeatedly by violent campaigns, purges, and a famine in which killed more than 30 million people.
 It culminated in Mao’s colossal and tragic experiment, the Great Proletarian Cultural Revolution.
 When Mao died in 1976, people were exhausted by the turmoil and longed for stability.

 What happened next could never have been anticipated and forms the story line for the final film of the trilogy; Born Under The Red Flag examines China’s remarkable transformation after Mao’s death.
 In just 15 years, under Deng Xiaoping’s leadership, China raced forward at an astonishing pace to become a never-before-seen hybrid of communism and capitalism.
-The world’s most populous nation has reinvented itself, changing from a relatively undeveloped and isolated nation into an economic giant and a major player on the world stage.
+The world’s most populous nation has reinvented itself, changing from a relatively undeveloped and isolated nation into an economic giant and a major international power.
 For many Chinese, this transformation has brought unprecedented prosperity, but it has also raised troubling questions of national identity and social inequality.